 But you may also want to take advantage of free seminars they organize.
 Check their website for regular schedules.

 Some go the extra mile to value high-profile clients.

 Before I give my comments, be clear that choosing a broker is not as important as choosing stocks.
-Ultimately, your returns on your investments will heavily depend NOT on your broker but you as a self-directed investor making all the investing(trading) decisions.
-Your brokers’ services will at the most just give you their researches but the final decision will remain on your hands.
+Ultimately, your returns on your investments will depend NOT on your broker but you as a self-directed investor making all the right investing(trading) decisions.
+Your brokers’ services will at the most just give you their researches but the final decision will remain in your hands.

 For starters, I recommend anyone of them.

 COL Financial has EIP scheduler too you can use as your starting strategy.
 At any time you decide to do quick short-term trades, you can then just use the tools and researches available for you.
 Check this tutorial how to open an account in COL Financial.

 First Metro Sec is also a great option if you have Metrobank account.
 They publish daily researches too and have lots of insights for traders’ pleasure.